 Besides being my favorite app for planning airport lounge visits, LoungeBuddy also allows users to pre-purchase access to various lounges across the globe.
 These include lounges that don't typically fall under other lounge collections like Priority Pass or proprietary airline clubs.
-Consequently, this $100 statement credit can be great if you find yourself in an airport with no other options.
+Consequently, this $100 statement credit can be great if you find yourself in an airport without other options.

 Other Benefits to Claim

-- 10% rebate on redeemed points: Citi Rewards+® Card cardholders get 10% rebate on points redeemed each year on the first 100,000 ThankYou Points per calendar year.
+- 10% rebate on redeemed points: Citi Rewards+® Card cardholders get a 10% rebate on points redeemed each year on the first 100,000 ThankYou Points per calendar year.

-Airline- and Hotel-Specific Card Benefits
+Airline- and Hotel-Specific Card Statement Credits

 - Southwest Rapid Rewards® Priority Credit Card (review) — $75 Southwest annual travel credit per cardholder year

 - Hilton Honors American Express Aspire Card (review) — $250 Hilton Resort Statement Credit per cardmember year